nczub/Neurotox_molecular_representations/README.md

 Each script processes molecular structures provided in SMILES format, extracts the specified representation, and automatically generates a merged output table that includes:

-The computed molecular representation
+- The computed molecular representation

-The associated experimental parameters from the input dataset (e.g., biological activity)
+- The associated experimental parameters from the input dataset

 This streamlined workflow ensures that both molecular features and experimental data are ready for downstream analysis or machine learning.